projectstorm/react-diagrams/README.md

 * Customizable without having to hack the core \(adapters/factories etc..\)
 * Simple to operate and understand without sugar and magic
 * Fast and optimized to handle large diagrams with hundreds of nodes/links
+* Use HTML to create nodes, instead of SVG's
 * Super easy to use, and should work as you expect it to
-* Perfect for creating declarative systems such as programmatic pipelines and visual programming languages
+* Perfect for creating declarative systems such as programmatic pipelines and visual programming languages (Labview, Symlink etc..)

 ## Installing